vanhoefm/fragattacks/research/README.md

 You should now disable Wi-Fi in your network manager so it will not interfere with the test tool.
 Also make sure no other network services are causing outgoing traffic.
 You can assure this by using iptables to block traffic by executing `./droptraffic.sh` (you can revert this by rebooting).
-Optionally check using `sudo airmon-ng check` to see which other processing might interfere.
+Optionally check using `sudo airmon-ng check` to see which other processes might be using the wireless network card and might interfere with our tool.

 The test tool can test both clients and APs: